-Chatmongkolchart et al2 evaluated medication delivery in an adult lung model using a jet nebulizer and a single circuit BPAP ventilator.
-Similar to our findings and at comparable peak pressures, they observed a 2-fold greater increase in drug delivery when the nebulizer was moved away from the BPAP ventilator and placed after the leak port and proximal to the face mask.
-Calvert et al25 nebulized salbutamol with a jet nebulizer at 3 similar positions during simulated adult NIV.
-Like our study and previous studies, drug delivery was half the value when the nebulizer was placed back at the ventilator, compared with proximal to the patient.
+Chatmongkolchart et al.26 evaluated medication delivery in an adult lung model using a jet nebulizer and a single circuit BiPAP ventilator.
+Similar to our findings and at comparable peak pressures, they observed a two-fold greater increase in drug delivery when the nebulizer was moved away from the BiPAP ventilator and placed after the leak port and proximal to the face mask.
+Calvert et al25 nebulized Salbutamol with a jet nebulizer at three similar positions during simulated adult NIV.

+Like our study and previous studies, drug delivery was half the value when the nebulizer was placed back at the ventilator compared with proximal to the patient.

-Abdelrahim et al conducted both an in vitro study23 and a randomized crossover clinical study26 comparing aerosol delivery with a vibrating-mesh nebulizer (Aerogen Pro) to a jet nebulizer at 2 positions within the patient circuit (pre and post leak).
-Regardless of the nebulizer used, they also observed nearly 200% greater drug delivery when the nebulizer was placed post-leak.
-In this study, drug mass was also analyzed coming out of the leak port at both pre and post leak conditions.
-A greater amount of drug was emitted from the leak port in the pre-leak condition than in the post-leak condition.
+Abdelrahim et al. conducted both an in vitro study23 and a randomized cross-over clinical study27 comparing aerosol delivery with a VM nebulizer, (Aerogen Pro) to a jet nebulizer at two positions within the patient circuit (Pre and Post Leak).
+Regardless of the nebulizer being used, they also observed nearly 200% greater drug delivery when the nebulizer was placed post-leak.
+In this study, drug mass was also analyzed coming out the leak port at both pre and post leak conditions.
+A greater amount of drug was emitted from the leak port in the pre-leak condition than the post-leak condition.
 However, nearly 20% of the nominal dose of albuterol was recovered from the leak port when the nebulizer was placed after the leak.
-They state, "For position A (between the leak valve and lung simulator), therefore, all the dose that is aerosolized during the inhalation phase is directed to the inhalation filter."23 While we did not measure aerosol emitted from the leak port during this study, a plume of aerosol (Fig. 5) could be visualized during inhalation, even when the nebulizer was placed after the leak.
-Also based on Figure 5, the point at which the leak is the greatest using the V60 ventilator is at the peak inspiratory pressure.
-Thus, it is likely that a large fraction of drug is lost during inhalation.
+They state, "For position A (between the leak valve and lung simulator), therefore, all the dose that is aerosolized during the inhalation phase is directed to the inhalation filter."
+While we did not measure aerosol emitted from the leak port during this study, a plume of aerosol (Figure 5a) could be visualized during inhalation, even when the nebulizer was placed after the leak.
+Also, based on Figure 5b the point at which the leak is the greatest using the V60 BiPAP ventilator is at the peak inspiratory pressure.
+Thus, it is likely that a large fraction of drug is being lost during inhalation.
 This raises many questions about whether the position of the leak valve in the circuit may influence drug delivery differently during NIV.
-Future studies need to be conducted to answer this question and determine if placing the leak valve distal to the patient has any effect on carbon dioxide elimination during NIV.
-We also cannot rule out other confounding variables that may have contributed to differences in drug delivery between the different positions, including different tubing distances or the fact that 2 different types of vibrating-mesh nebulizers were used.
+Future studies would need to be conducted to answer this question and determine if placing the leak valve distal to the patient has any effect on carbon dioxide elimination during NIV.
+We also cannot rule out other confounding variables that may have contributed to differences in drug delivery between the different positions, including different tubing distances or the fact that two different types of VM nebulizers were used.

-Even though the majority of these in vitro studies pertain to adults, each of the studies used a similar circuit configuration, BPAP ventilator, and in one case23 a similar nebulizer to the one used in the current study.
+Even though the majority of these in-vitro studies pertain to adults, each of the studies used a similar circuit configuration, BiPAP ventilator, and in one case23 a similar nebulizer to the one used in the current study.
 Our findings suggest there are differences in drug delivery related to the position of the leak with respect to the leak-port and circuit position that mirror previous observations in aerosol studies using an adult lung model and NIV.
-Based on these data, clinicians who are not able to place the nebulizer after the leak may benefit more from having it placed just prior to the leak than back at the ventilator.
+Based on these data, clinicians that are not able to place the nebulizer after the leak, may benefit more from having it placed just prior to the leak than back at the ventilator.